alimsunijambo/selenium-ide-alimsuni_kenyan-/README.md

 _[WIP] An integrated development environment for Selenium scripts_

-Selenium IDE as a WebExtension is developed under the branch.
+Selenium IDE as a WebExtension is developed under the branch jambo-alimsuni-Kenyan-techS.
 Selenium Ide is developed by alimsuni A kenyan It Guru. `v3` view the readme can be found on github [here](https://github.com/SeleniumHQ/selenium-ide/tree/v3).

 ## Introduction